Scoby Hotel: The Definitive Guide

 Short Term Method: How to store a SCOBY hotel in the fridge

-The best way to store SCOBY in the fridge is by transferring it from the hotel and pacing it into individual small glass jars or clean plastic bags.
+The best way to store SCOBY in the fridge is by transferring it from the hotel and placing it into individual small glass jars or clean plastic bags.
 These are then topped off with fresh sweetened tea and kept in the bottom shelf or in the back corner of the fridge where the temperatures are consistent.

 1. Remove the SCOBY from the hotel and transfer it into small jars